MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/quarantine-admin-manage-messages-files.md

 2. On the **Email** tab, select the quarantined email message by using either of the following methods:

-   - Select the message from the list by clicking the check box next to the first column.
+   - Select the message from the list by selecting the check box next to the first column.
 The icons for available actions are no longer grayed out.

      :::image type="content" source="../../media/quarantine-message-selected-message-actions.png" alt-text="Available actions after you select a quarantined message on the Email tab of the Quarantine page." lightbox="../../media/quarantine-message-selected-message-actions.png":::